PaulDavydov/Obsidian-Vault/Qualtrics Interview Preparation.md

 What do we mean when we say **SCRAPPY**?

 We innovate and write our own story, regardless of the status quo.
 We have grit and passion, and see obstacles as opportunities for creativity.

+- engeinerring bootcamp
+	- build end to end project
+	- once done you are basically trained
+- after its a the teams specific onboarding process
+- projects are usually can be solo but bigger projects can be done solo

+aws